bloodraven66/minimalist/about.md

 <b>News:</b><br>
-<b>April 2021 :</b> Our submission for INTERSPEECH 2021 Show and Tell Programme has been accepted.<br>
+<b>June 2021 :</b> Our submission for INTERSPEECH 2021 Show and Tell Programme has been accepted.<br>
-<b> 2021 :</b> Our work on 'Estimating articulatory movements in speech production with transformer
-networks' has been accepted at INTERSPEECH 2021 for oral presentation.
 <b>April 2021 :</b> Our work on 'Estimating articulatory movements in speech production with transformer
 networks' has been accepted at INTERSPEECH 2021 for oral presentation.<br>
 <b>March 2021 :</b> Joined Gates Foundation project to work on Speech recognition with Indian languages at SPIRE Lab, IISc.<br>